lwolflab/IMIP/ReadME.md

 - Visualization: `ovito` python api
 - Other utilities:`tqdm`

-All Density Functional Theory(DFT) calculations are performed using `Turbomole` or `xTB/xTBiff` packages.
-For details, please refer to the official website of [Turbomole](http://www.turbomole.org/) and [xTB](https://xtb-docs.readthedocs.io/en/latest/).
+All Density Functional Theory(DFT) calculations use `Turbomole` or `xTB/xTBiff` packages.
+For details, please refer to the official websites of [Turbomole](http://www.turbomole.org/) and [xTB](https://xtb-docs.readthedocs.io/en/latest/).

 `Multiwfn(3.8dev)`  is used to calculate electron density values of generated grids after obtaining DFT-calculated wavefunctions.
 For details, please refer to the official website of [Multiwfn](http://sobereva.com/multiwfn/).